How to Get on the Road to Research

 Additionally, one must always conduct honest research experiments with verifiable and reproducible results.
 Good research groups will insist on a second person verification before results are sent to a journal for review.
 Honesty is the cornerstone of research; there should be no compromising the integrity of your results or stretching the scientific truth.
 Your work matters and the science you publish will have consequences – good or bad.

 Many people often complain that they have trouble formulating the next steps for their research – a common, but frustrating, situation.
 Go outside, take a walk, meet people.
 Cliche advice maybe, but you’ll be surprised how much research takes place away from your lab bench!
 Sometimes we simply need to take a step back to reset before we attack a problem, which often gives us a new perspective and new ideas for a potential solution.
 It’s never a bad idea to take a break and to give yourself some breathing space, especially when we start feeling overwhelmed.
-The road to research is undoubtedly a bumpy ride!
+If you do go down this path, the road to research is undoubtedly a challenging but rewarding ride!